Hong Kong–Macau Ferry Terminal: Ferry facilities

 The terminal utilises two island piers, each with several ferry docks, linked by enclosed pedestrian bridges to the ticketing and departure/arrival hall facilities in the lower levels of the Shun Tak Centre on the shore.
 The heliport is located above the inner pier, whilst the Hong Kong Vessel Traffic Centre, which monitors and regulates vessels navigating in the waters of Hong Kong, is located above the outer pier.

 The terminal is the main point of departure for ferries to Macau, although services also operate from the Hong Kong-China Ferry Terminal in Tsim Sha Tsui and from Hong Kong International Airport (for transiting passengers only).

 Ferry services are provided to Macau by two companies, both of which use a variety of designs of fast ferries, including catamarans and Boeing Jetfoils.
-TurboJET provides service to the Outer Harbour Ferry Terminal, in central Macau.
-Cotai Water Jet operate to the Taipa Ferry Terminal on the Taipa island, which enables easy access to The Venetian Macao casino and Macau International Airport.
+TurboJET provides services to the Outer Harbour Ferry Terminal in central Macau.
+Cotai Water Jet operates to the Taipa Ferry Terminal on the Taipa island, which enables easy access to The Venetian Macao casino and Macau International Airport.
 Both operators run services every 30 minutes, or more frequently, during the day, with TurboJET providing a limited overnight service.
 The journey time is approximately one hour.

 Several companies also provide limited service to ports within China's Guangdong, with destinations served including Shekou and Nansha.
 Other services to Guangdong destinations operate from the Hong Kong-China Ferry Terminal in Tsim Sha Tsui and Hong Kong International Airport (for transiting passengers only).

 Accident on 29 November 2013

-On 29 November 2013, a TurboJET double decker ferry with 105 passengers crashed with an unknown object.
-85 people were injured in the crash.
-The ferry crashed on Friday morning at 1.15 am, on the way to Macau.
+On 29 November 2013, Madeira, a Boeing 929-100 Jetfoil of TurboJET with 105 passengers and 10 crew members onboard collided with an unknown object off Hei Ling Chau.
+87 people were injured in the crash.
+The ferry crashed on Friday morning at 1:15 AM, on the way to Macau.
+Madeira then made its way to Kau Yi Chau and was hauled back to the ferry pier by a tugboat.
+Later that morning, it was hauled to Stonecutters shipyard for inspection.
+To this day, it’s still unknown what did Madeira collide with.